-- ♦ Factors to be considered in determining the penalty will include, but not be limited to: age, maturity level of student, willfulness and intent, and the weapon involved. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time. - ♦ Contact law enforcement.
+- Ten (10) days out-of-school suspension with a recommendation long-term suspension/expulsion for a specified time which may include permanent expulsion. - o Contact law enforcement and other agencies as appropriate.

-Student Attendance

-Board Policy JB
+Student Attendance Board Policy JB

-In responding to student attendance issues, the school district shall comply with all requirements of state law and State Board of Education rules.
+In responding to student attendance issues, the school district shall comply with all requirements of state law and State Board of Education rules